Efficient evaluation of the dark-matter two-loop power spectrum in the EFT of LSS: Decoupling the dependence on cosmological models and integrations

 We numerically integrate $T_{r-{\rm loop},(m,\sigma)}^{i_1 \cdots i_{m-\sigma}}(k)$ for 140 values of $k$ in the range $[10^{-3}, 1]$ $\um$ with the algorithm referenced in Sec.~\ref{sec:NumericalMethod}.
 The number of Monte Carlo evaluations (and computational time) used varies significantly between integrals due to different rates of convergence.
 The range of Monte Carlo samples used for the one- and two-loop integrations is reported in tab.~\ref{tab:MCpoints}.

-{ Finally, we construct a set of cosmology-independent integrals for the two-loop counterterms as well.
-These are defined in Appendix~\ref{sec:2-loop_counterterms}, in Eqs.~\eqref{eq:DPexpansion_I15_fit}--\eqref{eq:DPexpansion_I42_fit}.
-The corresponding integrals are evaluated using the same numerical procedure as for the one-loop contributions. }
+Finally, we construct a set of cosmology-independent integrals for the two-loop counterterms as well.
+These are defined in \appref{sec:2-loop_counterterms}, in Eqs.~\eqref{eq:DPexpansion_I15_fit}--\eqref{eq:DPexpansion_I42_fit}.
+The corresponding integrals are evaluated using the same numerical procedure as for the one-loop contributions.

 We have now achieved the goal of decoupling the cosmological dependence from the loop integrations.
-As we shall see in the next section, this procedure will allow {us to compute the predictions of the EFTofLSS for dark matter up to two loops with} a small theoretical error compared to the experimental error of {current generation surveys, such as, for example} the DESI surveys \cite{DESI:2016fyo}.
+As we shall see in the next section, this procedure will allow us to compute the predictions of the EFTofLSS for dark matter up to two loops with a small theoretical error compared to the experimental error of current generation surveys, such as the DESI surveys \cite{DESI:2016fyo}.

-\section{Validation and Results}
+\section{Validation and results}

 In this section, we present tests and results of our novel numerical approach.
-In particular, we will be comparing two ways enabled by our method for computing the loop corrections to the power spectrum of the $j=1$ cosmology. \begin{itemize} \item The first way is a direct numerical integration that uses $\Plin^{[1]}$ and the IR- and UV-regulated integrands in Eqs.~\eqref{eq:1L_lin_IRUV_integrand} and \eqref{eq:2L_lin_IRUV_integrand}. \item The second way is our new fitting procedure (described in the previous section) which uses the modified integrands in Eq.~\eqref{eq:delta_m_final_splitting}. \end{itemize} In all plots, we show the errors coming from Monte Carlo integration.
+In particular, we will be comparing two ways enabled by our method for computing the loop corrections to the power spectrum of the $j=1$ cosmology: \begin{itemize} \item The first way is our new fitting procedure (described in the previous section), which uses the fitted difference of linear power spectra $\DeltaP_{\rm lin.,fit}^{[1]}$ and gives expressions for the loop-corrections in \eqn{eq:Pr-loop_fit_j}.
+Quantities discussed in this section using this procedure are labeled with the subscript or superscript `fit.' \item The second way is a direct numerical integration that uses the exact $\Plin^{[1]}$ and the IR- and UV-regulated integrands in \eqn{eq:Pr-loop_jmodel} and \eqn{uvirintdefs}.
+Quantities discussed in this section using this procedure do not have an extra subscript or superscript. \end{itemize} In all plots, we show the errors coming from Monte Carlo integration.